-Manny now lives in Hood River, Oregon with his wife Leigh and their two sons, Gus and Levon.
-He likes to ride his bike around the Columbia River Gorge, walk the riverbanks with his dog Bandit, and enjoys the many breweries around town.
+Manny now lives in Hood River, Oregon with his wife Leigh, and three children.
+He likes to ride his bike around the Columbia River Gorge, walk the riverbanks with his dog Cima, and enjoys the many breweries around town.
 He’ll be drinking an IPA.

 Denis Henry Hennelly has directed three feature films – Rock The Bells (Warner Home Video), Bold Native, and Goodbye World (Samuel Goldwyn Films).